 2. Ringtail Possum

 Its Latin name is Pseudocherius Peregrinus which means “false hand pilgrim’.
 This particular possum can live in very different habitats.
-This is because it can feed on a diverse of vegetation, including herbs, fruits, and flowers.
+This is because it can feed on a diversity of vegetation, including herbs, fruits, and flowers.

 3. Pygmy Possums